Face Area Calculations#

 1. Calculate Total Face Area

-2. Options for Grid.calculate_total_face_area Function
+2. Quadrature and Order Options for Grid.calculate_total_face_area Function

 3. Getting Area of Individual Faces